History of the Department of Art & Design

 Carpenter’s thirty-six year career would last until her retirement in 1949 where she and her students would feel the effects of World War I, experience flappers and the Jazz Age in the 1920s, tighten their belts in the 1930s during the Great Depression, support the war effort during World War II, and afterwards welcome men studying on the G.I.
 Bill to the former all women’s college campus.

 Today, nearly 100 years after Frances Ruth Carpenter first started teaching art at Valdosta State University, much change has occurred.
-The Department of Art is now housed in the Fine Arts Building and the University Center South.
+The Department of Art& Design is now housed in the Fine Arts Building and the University Center South.
 The department has increased from a handful of female students in 1913 to a diverse population of more than 200 students at present.
 Finally, a department that began with one faculty member has now blossomed into one with seventeen full-time faculty members whose careers have been inspired by past artist-teachers like Frances Ruth Carpenter.

 Paula L. McNeill